|

 - Yeo Cheow Tong, former Cabinet Minister

-- LG Desmond Kuek, Chief of Defence Force
+- LG Desmond Kuek, former Chief of Defence Force, current CEO, SMRT

-- Khoo Boon Hui, Chief Commissioner of Police Force
+- Khoo Boon Hui, former Chief Commissioner of Police Force

 - Winston Choo, Former Chief of Defence Force, current Chairman of Red Cross